Large Language Model Unlearning

 \para{Utility Preservation:} In terms of evaluating outputs on normal prompts, unfortunately, retraining LLMs is prohibitively expensive, and therefore the conventional metrics in the literature based on the retrained model are not applicable.
 We assume unlearning the samples that we hope to forget would not impact the outputs on the normal samples, and use the original LLM rather than retrained LLM as ground-truth.

 We measure the utility on normal prompts, i.e. prompts come from a different distribution compared to unlearned prompts.
 For example, in terms of unlearning harmfulness, the normal prompts are normal questions (e.g. factual questions) rather than harmful questions.
 In terms of unlearning copyrighted data, normal prompts are to seek information about non-copyrighted content.
-In terms of unlearning hallucinations, while the unlearned prompts are questions designed to mislead the answers, the normal prompts are non-misleading questions.

 \squishlist

 \item \para{Reward Model}: We use reward models to measure the quality of the generated outputs on the normal prompts.
 The goal is to make the reward of the unlearned LLM's outputs on the normal prompts remain similar to the original LLM. \item \para{Output Similarity}: We measure the similarity of the outputs on the normal prompts between the original and the unlearned LLM.
 We use BLEURT~\citep{sellam2020bleurt} as the metric.